vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/06-basic-endpoint-structure.md

 We can also call other helper methods here, such as `AllowAnonymous`.

-FastEndpoints treats all endpoints as secure by default.
-Endpoints can be globally configured in `Program.cs`, so we _can_ change this, but this is something to be aware of.
+FastEndpoints requires authorization for all endpoints by default, but this can be globally configured in our `Program.cs`, so we _can_ change this, but it's something to be aware of.

 [click]